Donors meet in Paris to get Ukraine through winter, bombing

 Moscow’s intention is to “plunge the Ukrainian people into despair,” Macron said.

-The European Union’s chief executive, European Commission President Ursula von der Leyen, said the missile and drone bombardments are aimed at breaking Ukrainian morale but added: “Russia will fail.”

 Ukraine President Volodymyr Zelenskyy, who spoke by video link, said 12 million Ukrainians are suffering power outages.
-In presenting a long list of immediate needs, Zelenskyy said his country requires electricity generators as urgently as it also needs armored vehicles and armored vests for its troops.
+He said the country needs electricity generators as urgently as it also needs armored vehicles and armored vests for its troops.

-Donor pledges quickly surged past the 400-million euro mark, the equivalent of more than US$420 million, Macron’s office announced.
-The total included 125 million euros ($131 million) worth of aid from host France.

 As temperatures plunge and snow falls, Ukraine’s needs are huge and pressing.
-Successive waves of cruise missiles and exploding drones since October have destroyed about half of Ukraine’s energy infrastructure, the Kyiv government says.
+Successive waves of missile and drone attacks since October have destroyed about half of Ukraine’s energy infrastructure, the government in Kyiv says.
 It says Russia is trying to create a fresh wave of refugees to Europe.
-Russia says that by striking civilian infrastructure, its aim is to weaken Ukraine’s ability to defend itself.
+Russia says striking civilian infrastructure is intended to weaken Ukraine’s ability to defend itself.

 In Ukraine, life for many is becoming a battle for survival.